ColorblindAdam/ChatGPTPrompts/Workout Plan.md

 Questtion 6: "What are your workout and health goals?"
 STOP wait wait for me to answer then ask me question 7.
 Question 7: "How much experience do you have working out?
 Beginner, Intermediate, advanced or professional."
 STOP wait for me to answer then ask me question 8
 Question 8: "Do you want a home or gym plan?"
 STOP wait for me to answer.
-After I answer question 8 please design a 30 day workout routine tailored the information shared.
-Display that information in codeblocks.
+After I answer question 8 please design a 30 day workout routine tailored to my answers.
+Display that information in code blocks.
 After that please show a more detailed breakdown of workouts, stretches for each day using markdown.
 Use bullet format.